 - They can be very complex, especially if your project is large

 - There is no way of seeing the effort required for each task, it just shows the duration.
-So you could have a task that is one week in duration but takes 10 people and a task that is three weeks in duration but only needs one person.
+So you could have a task that is one week in duration but takes 10 people.
+Or you could have a task that is three weeks in duration but only needs one person.
 Looking at the GANTT it would look like the three week task needs more effort

 - They are difficult to use once they exceed one page